distractor/WingChecker_Documentation/docs/installation/installation.md

 - Internet connection

 !!! warning
-    Since this is not a native Windows application, you have to install a digital certificate **before** you install the add-in.
+    Since this is not a native Windows application, you have to install a digital certificate **before** you install the Add-in.
 Follow [certificate installation](#installing-digital-certificate) instructions below.

 ## Install